DOSull/Spatial-Data-Science/labs/week-04/spatial-data-manipulation-02-map-projections.md

 This tells us that these data are in some projected coordinate system althought the EPSG code has not been recorded.

 Also shown in these examples is a *proj4string* associated with the projection.
 Sometimes you get both the EPSG code and the proj4string other times (as in the `ca_tracts`) you only get the proj4string.
 This is actually the command associated with the [PROJ]() program used by almost all geospatial software to handle projections.
-You don't need to worry about what it all means, but it is good to know such strings exist, and the role they play in defining the projection of a dataset for display in maps or in GIS.
-When you get used to interpreting them (this should come with time working on geospatial data) you can tell that the `ca_tracts` dataset is in a Lambert Conformal Conic projection (`+proj=lcc`) and that the units are feet (`+units=ft`).
+You don't need to worry about what it all means, but it is good to know the information is available, and the role it plays in defining the projection of a dataset for display in maps or in GIS.
+This information used to be presented as hard-to-interpret proj codes, but is not presented in a more human-readable form, so you can tell that the `ca_tracts` dataset is in a Lambert Conformal Conic projection, and that the measurement units are feet (those crazy Americans!).

 ## Useful resources on EPSG codes and proj strings
 For more information on EPSG codes and proj strings, you will find the resources below helpful: